MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/memory-101.md

 The _distance_ of an object in the JavaScript heap is the number of nodes on the shortest path between the object and the GC root.
 The shorter the distance, the more likely it is that this object plays an important role in the memory usage of the webpage.

-If almost all the objects of the same type are at the same distance, and a few are at a bigger distance, that's something worth investigating.<!-- WHY? -->

 <!-- ====================================================================== -->
 ## Retainers

 An object's retainers are the others objects that hold references to it.
-The **Retainers** section of the **Memory** tool shows the objects that hold references to the selected object.
+The **Retainers** section of the **Memory** tool shows the objects that hold references to the object selected in the **Summary** view.

+The **Retainers** section of the **Memory** tool is sorted by distance by default, which means that the simplest retaining paths for an object are shown first.

 Any object with no retainers can be discarded by the browser’s garbage collector, which reduces memory usage.

 <!-- ====================================================================== -->
 ## V8 specifics

-When profiling memory, it is helpful to understand why heap snapshots look a certain way.
-This section describes some memory-related topics specifically corresponding to the _V8 JavaScript virtual machine_ (abbreviated here as _V8 VM_, or just _VM_).
+When profiling memory, it's helpful to understand why heap snapshots look a certain way.
+This section describes how some objects are stored in memory by the _V8 JavaScript virtual machine_ (abbreviated here as _V8 VM_, or just _VM_), which can help you when analyzing heap snapshots in the **Memory** tool.

 <!-- ------------------------------ -->
-#### JavaScript object representation
+#### JavaScript primitives

 In JavaScript, there are three primitive types: